Thivirug/Assessment3/README.md

 3. Click **"Show Mask on Image"** to visualise the mask outline.
 4. Click **"Calculate Area"** to compute the wound area in cm².

-> **Tip:** For best results, ensure good lighting and minimal occlusion of the reference grid.
+> **Tip:** For best results, ensure good lighting, use a black and white reference grid, and maintain a considerable gap between the wound and the reference.

 ---